“I Don’t Want to Play If I Get Out!”

 The negative mind is not negative meaning bad.
 It is awareness of the negative, the dangers and obstacles that will result from a choice.
-Simply put, the negative mind may think that if I play a game then I might get out, so I don’t want to play the game.
+Simply put, the negative mind may think “if I play a game then I might lose”, which might make someone less inclined to play at all.
 The negative mind thinks that losing makes a person a loser.
-It shows all the things that could go wrongs in a situation.
+It pays attention to all the things that could go wrong in any given situation.

 Ask the kids for examples of the negative mind in their life or with family or friends.

 The positive mind is not necessarily the good mind because of the word “positive.”
 It’s thinking that helps us see opportunities and pleasant outcomes.
 The positive mind thinks “I’ll play and I’ll win, and that will make me a winner”.

 Ask the kids for examples of the positive mind.

 The neutral mind weighs both the positive and the negative, and then decides.
 It quickly recognizes that everything can potentially have dangers and opportunities that can be evaluated before a decision is made.
 The neutral mind also sees how both negative and positive events help you grow.

 The neutral mind thinks, “I may lose or I may win, but that will not determine who I am.
 I will play for the fun of doing my best, being part of a team, and becoming a stronger player.”

 Ask the kids when they have noticed their neutral mind in action.